Living Before God

 But I’d been so deeply corrupted by Satan and my corrupt disposition was so deeply rooted that when my prestige and interests were threatened, I found it hard to practice the truth.

 Some time later, I found out that a young sister often read online novels.
 My heart began to race and I thought, “Most of these online novels are just man-made fictions.
 If her head gets filled up with them, she won’t want to read God’s words or perform her duty.
-Then, she’ll lose the work of the Holy Spirit, and that would be such a great loss in her life.
+Then, she’ll lose the work of, and that would be such a great loss in her life.
 I have to raise this issue with her.”
 But just as I was about to open my mouth, I hesitated: “Will she be put out and think I’m sticking my nose where it doesn’t belong?
 If she doesn’t accept what I say, then it will be so awkward seeing each other every day.
 Perhaps I should report it to the church leader and let the leader fellowship about it with her.”
 But I knew this thinking was wrong.
 I had a responsibility to fellowship with her about it because I’d been the one to discover it.
 I shouldn’t just pass the buck on to someone else.
 I thought about raising the issue with her several times after that, but each time I couldn’t get the words out, and I didn’t know where to start.
 This went on day after day until one day the church leader asked me about the sister’s state.
 Only then did I tell the leader about this.
 To my surprise, the leader said she was busy with something else and asked me to fellowship with the sister.
 I realized that God was arranging this situation for me to see whether I could forsake my flesh and practice the truth.
 I thought about how I’d been feeling uneasy for a while.
 Especially when I saw that sister, I was haunted by not having spoken with her.
 I hadn’t shown her love or taken responsibility, and my conscience was suffering.
 I knew the dangers of getting wrapped up in online novels very well.
 The devil Satan uses these wicked trends to deceive and corrupt people, to control their thoughts and make them shun God, so that they’re more and more degenerate and dispirited, until finally it devours them.
 I hadn’t given the slightest thought to how the sister’s life could be damaged, or about how her being distracted in her duty could cause great harm to the church’s work.
 I’d been afraid of bringing it up and offending her, and had been walking on eggshells to maintain our relationship.
 I was being so selfish and despicable!

 I then read these words of God: “Many people believe that being a good person is actually easy, and simply requires speaking less and doing more, having a good heart, and not having any ill intent.
 They believe that this will ensure that they will prosper wherever they go, that people will like them, and that it is good enough just to be such a person.
 They even go so far as to not want to pursue the truth; they are satisfied just to be good people.
 They think that the issue of pursuing the truth and serving God is just too complicated; it requires understanding many truths, they think, and who can accomplish that?
 They just want to take an easier path—being good people and performing their duties—and think that that will be enough.
 Is this position tenable?
 Is being a good person really so simple?
 You will find plenty of good people in society speaking in a very lofty manner, and even though they outwardly seem not to have done any great evil, deep down they are deceitful and slippery.
 In particular, they are able to see which way the wind blows, and they are smooth and worldly in their eloquence.
 As I see it, such a ‘good person’ is a false one, a hypocrite; such a person is merely pretending to be good.
 All those who stick to a happy medium are the most sinister.
 They try not to offend anyone, they are people-pleasers, they go along with things, and no one can figure them out.
 A person like that is a living Satan!” (“Only by Putting the Truth Into Practice Can One Cast off the Shackles of a Corrupt Disposition” in Records of Talks of Christ of the Last Days).
 God’s words pierced right to my heart as I saw that I was an “agreeable” person who always took the middle road, never offended anyone, and never pointed out anyone else’s problems, exactly what God’s words revealed.
 If I ever did say anything, I had to consider who I was talking to and the situation.
 I could never hurt a friendship or allow anyone to find fault with me.
 I’d seen that this sister had a problem and I’d wanted to tell her about it, but as soon as I thought that it might offend her, I avoided it time and time again, instead passing the buck onto the church leader.
 I realized that I was only thinking of myself, that I never did anything that would offend anyone, and that I didn’t want my own interests harmed in any way.
 That was how I’d been behaving with my brothers and sisters.
 Sometimes when I saw that someone was in a bad state or revealing corruption, I would close my eyes to it, not mentioning it or fellowshiping on it.
 On the surface, I appeared to get on well with everyone.
 I seemed really considerate.
 But it was all false, all pretense.
 I hid away my true, heartfelt words, just putting on a facade.
 I was such a hypocrite!
 I’d blatantly deceived my brothers and sisters yet still wanted them to think well of me.
 I was so shameless!
 I saw that I was nothing but an insidious and deceitful yes-man, and a phony.